Prime Minister Jacinda Ardern declines to commit to a revenue-neutral capital gains tax

 It has been widely expected that any capital gains tax will be revenue neutral, and a way to balance the incomes of the haves and have-nots through the dispersal of revenue.

-Meanwhile, Green Party co-leader Marama Davidson has gone further than her party's policy on a capital gains tax, telling Newshub today she was open to a debate on whether it should apply to the family home.
+Meanwhile, Green Party co-leader Marama Davidson has gone further than her party's policy on a capital gains tax, saying she was open to a debate on whether it should apply to the family home.

 Official Green Party policy is that any CGT would exclude any capital profit made on the sale of the family home.